vivandana/Hostel/README.md

 # Hostel Management App

-This is a project for managing hostel notices, room allocations, fees, and more using Kotlin and Firebase.
+This is a project for managing hostel room allocations, fees, Student registration and more using Kotlin and XML.

 ## Features
-- Admin & Student Login
+- Notification & Mess Meal Routine
-- Notice Board
+- Student Registration
 - Room Allocation
 - Fees Tracker